IIT Patna: Sports

-Sports facilities like cricket, football grounds are there.
+Sports facilities like cricket and football grounds are there.
 Basketball, Volleyball, Tennis and Badminton courts are also available near the hostel and various clubs are formed by students for managing and improving the level of sports in the campus.
 And facilities for indoor games like Table tennis, Carrom etc. are also available.
 The college itself has an inter-college sports tournament INFINITO.
 Also the students participate in Inter IIT Sports Meet each year.

 Banks And Post Office

 The branches of State Bank of India and Canara Bank are present inside the campus for providing banking facilities inside the campus.
 An India Post branch is also present in the campus for providing mailing facilities inside the campus.
 Amazon, Flipkart and other services visit the campus daily for other delivery needs.

 Food

 Various canteens and food outlets are available in and around the campus.
 The campus also has an authorized Amul Parlor outlet.
 There are various restaurants in Bihta which are usually visited by the campus community.
-The campus also has night canteens open up to 4 AM into the night.
+The campus also has a night canteen open up to 4 AM into the night.